-RECOGNITION
+ARTICLE 1 RECOGNITION

-The City recognizes the Union for the purpose of collective bargaining with respect to wages, hours and other conditions of employment and the negotiation of collective bargaining agreements and any questions arising thereunder as the exclusive bargaining agent and representative of all employees of the Public Works Department of the City, except the Superintendent, Director, Assistant Superintendent, Civil Engineer and clerical employees of the Department.
+The City recognizes the Union for the purpose of collective bargaining with respect to wages, hours and other conditions of employment and the negotiation of collective bargaining agreements and any questions arising thereunder as the exclusive bargaining agent and representative of all employees of the Department of Water and Wastewater, Forestry Department, Park Department and Recreation Department of the City, except the Superintendents, Directors, Assistant Superintendents and clerical employees of each said Department, and the Industrial Waste Officer, and as the exclusive bargaining agent and representative of the employees assigned to the positions of Building Maintenance at the Police Station, the Library, and City Hall, to the positions of Inspector of Wires and Local/Inspector/Plans Examiner in the Building Inspection Department, Recycling/Solid Waste Worker in the Health Department and to the positions of Motor Equipment Repairman in the Police Department and in the Fire Department.
 Nothing in this Agreement shall be deemed to limit any of the rights offered employees and their exclusive representative under the provisions of Chapter 150E of the General Laws of Massachusetts.

-MANAGEMENT RIGHTS
+ARTICLE 2 MANAGEMENT RIGHTS